Contact Consumer Protection

-The Consumer Protection Awards provides an opportunity to reward and recognise the achievements of individuals, non-government organisations, businesses, local governments, journalists and media outlets that have increased awareness of consumer issues, provided support for disadvantaged consumers or contributed to injury prevention for children.
+The Western Australian Consumer Protection Awards provides an opportunity to reward and recognise the achievements of individuals, non-government organisations, businesses, local governments, journalists and media outlets that have increased awareness of consumer issues, provided support for disadvantaged consumers or contributed to injury prevention for children.
 Potential nominees may have helped consumers with tenancy matters, scam prevention, debt management or understanding contracts.

 Congratulations to all Consumer Protection Awards winners and finalists!
 A special thank you to all nominees for their dedication to consumer protection and to injury prevention for children in Western Australia.